Coffee-IT-Development/TopTabBar-iOS-Component/README.md

 /// If you want to negate the effect this has on the underline's size, adjust the underlineInsets accordingly. public var tabContentInsets: EdgeInsets

+/// Minimum width of a single tab, defaults to `90`.
+If `nil`, no minimum width applies. public var tabViewMinWidth: CGFloat?

 /// Used to add insets to the underline, may be used to increase spacing between tab content and underline, add bottom padding to the underline, or make it smaller.
 /// If you want to make the underline larger, avoid using negative padding, use tabContentInsets or underlineHeight instead. public var underlineInsets: EdgeInsets